BinaryWiz4rd/PythonProject/README.md

 - **User-Friendly Interface**: The app features a clean and intuitive interface using KivyMD components.
 - **Dynamic Questioning**: Users can select a category of questions (General, Heart, Family) and answer relevant questions.
-- **Medical Advice**: After submitting answers, users receive tailored medical advice based on their responses.
+- **Medical Advice**: After submitting answers, users receive tailored medical advice based on their responses, with a graph comparing them with the rest of the Bangladeshi population.
 - **Return Functionality**: Users can easily return to the main menu from the question screen.

 ## Installation